BLACK STATIC 56

 Case Notes: Book Reviews by Peter Tennant

-Black Static is available in good shops in the UK, USA and many other countries.
-If your local shop (in any country) doesn't stock it they should easily be able to order it in for you so please don't hesitate to ask them.
-You can also buy the magazine from a variety of online retailers, or a downloadable version for e-readers from places like Smashwords and Amazon.
+Black Static is available in good shops in the UK and many other countries, including the USA where it can be found in Barnes & Noble, Books-A-Million and elsewhere.
+If your local store (in any country) doesn't stock it they should easily be able to order it in for you so please don't hesitate to ask them.
+You can also buy the magazine from a variety of online retailers, or a version for e-readers from places like Weightless Books, Amazon, Apple, Smashwords, etc.

-The best thing though – for you and for us – is to follow any of the Shop/Buy Now/Subscribe links on this page and take out a subscription direct with us.
-You'll receive issues much cheaper and faster that way, and the magazine will receive a much higher percentage of the revenue.
+The best thing though is to follow any of the Shop/Buy Now/Subscribe links on this website and buy the new issue, or better still take out a subscription, direct with us.
+You'll receive issues much cheaper and much quicker, and the magazine will receive a much higher percentage of the revenue.